Table Of Contents

 • Duplicate removal (C++ class in RecipientMacDataService): This class removes duplicate received frames based on sequence numbers.

 • Rate selection: QosRateSelection.
-This module controls data rate for all kind of frames, including management and control frames.
+This module controls the data rate for all kinds of frames, including management and control frames.

 • Rate control: AarfRateControl, OnoeRateControl.
 These modules determine the optimal data rate for data frames.